Trump administration revokes transgender health protection

 Women’s groups say the new regulations also undermine access to abortion, which is a legal medical procedure.

-“No one should fear being turned away by a medical provider because of who they are or the personal health decisions they have made,” said Fatima Goss Graves, president of the National Women’s Law Center, raising the threat of a court challenge.
+“No one should fear being turned away by a medical provider because of who they are or the personal health decisions they have made,” said Fatima Goss Graves, president of the National Women’s Law Center.

-The ACLU has also said it would sue to overturn the Trump rule.

-Under the Obama-era federal rule, a hospital could be required to perform gender-transition procedures such as hysterectomies if the facility provided that kind of treatment for other medical conditions.
-The rule was meant to carry out the anti-discrimination section of the Affordable Care Act, which bars sex discrimination in health care but does not use the term “gender identity.”
+The ACLU says it has already moved to try to prevent the rollback of protections for transgender people.
+The LGBTQ civil rights group Lambda Legal said it will sue.

+More than 1.5 million Americans identify as transgender, according to the Williams Institute, a think tank focusing on LGBT policy at the UCLA School of Law.
+A bigger number — 4.5% of the population— identify as lesbian, gay, bisexual or transgender, according to Gallup.

-Roger Severino, head of the Health and Human Services Department unit that enforces civil rights laws, has said transgender people continue to be protected by other statutes that bar discrimination in health care on account of race, color, national origin, age, disability and other factors.
+Roger Severino, head of the HHS unit that enforces civil rights laws, said transgender people continue to be protected by other statutes that bar discrimination in health care on account of race, color, national origin, age, disability and other factors.

+“Everyone deserves to be treated with respect and according to the law,” said Severino.
+“Our dedication to our civil rights laws is as strong as ever.”
+He cited recent actions to safeguard access to treatment for disabled people in the coronavirus pandemic.

-For the administration it’s the latest in a series of steps to revoke newly won protections for LGBTQ people in areas ranging from the military to housing and education.
+For the Trump administration it’s the latest in a series of steps to revoke newly won protections for LGBTQ people in areas ranging from the military to housing and education.

 The administration also has moved to restrict military service by transgender men and women, proposed allowing certain homeless shelters to take gender identity into account in offering someone a bed for the night, and concluded in a 2017 Justice Department memo that federal civil rights law does not protect transgender people from discrimination at work.

-The proposed new rule would also affect the notices that millions of patients get in multiple languages about their rights to translation services.
+The new rule would also affect the notices that millions of patients get in multiple languages about their rights to translation services.
 Such notices often come with insurer “explanation of benefits” forms.
-The Trump administration says the notice requirement has become a needless burden on health care providers, requiring billions of paper notices to be mailed annually at an estimated five-year cost of $3.2 billion.
+The Trump administration says the notice requirement has become a needless burden on health care providers, requiring billions of paper notices to be mailed annually at an estimated five-year cost of $2.9 billion.